afreenvirani/Proximity-Score/README.md

 Scoring Criteria

-Take the 2 input files (provided monthly by James Wade, PAS), create field (columns in table) to track scoring for each criteria, apply criteria, and update the appropriate field.
+Take the 2 input files (Sales and Resales), create field (columns in table) to track scoring for each criteria, apply criteria, and update the appropriate field.

 Criteria
 a) Within Buyout Target areas

 a.
 Approved - 10
 b.
 Other – 5
 c.
 Within 100’ buffer of approved - 3
 d.
 Within 100' buffer of Other– 1
 e.
 Outside 100’ buffer - 0

 b) Proximity to Ultimate ROW

 a.
 Main channel - 5
 b.
 Tributary - 3
 c.
 Else - 0

 c) Proximity to ROW Acquired Buffer

 a.
 Within 10’ of ROW acquired - 5
 b.
 Within 100' of ROW acquired - 0.5
 c.
 Outside 100’ of buffer - 0